 Family Is More Important Than a Job – If a Thai has to do something for their parents, even if it means it will negatively impact their job, too bad, parents will win out every time.

-Thais Take Care of Elderly Parents – There’s never a thought about putting elderly parents in a home (they don’t really exist much in Thailand), or having someone else take care of their parents.
-It’s just a given that elderly parents will be taken care of by their children and their children won’t even feel remotely inconvenienced by it.
-In fact, they’ll likely enjoy it.
+Thais Take Care of Elderly Parents – There is never a thought about putting elderly parents in a home (they don’t really exist much in Thailand), or having someone else take care of their parents.

 Thais don’t fear physical closeness like westerners often do.
 In fact, they love it.